kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 precedence over the default if it is faster.

-If on a given node at a given time, the per-node configured maximum backoff is lower than 1 second or higher than the 300s, validation will fail and the kubelet will crash.
+If on a given node at a given time, the per-node configured maximum backoff is lower than 1 second or higher than the 300s, validation will fail and the kubelet will crash/be unable to start, like it does with other invalid kubelet configuration today.

 If on a given node at a given time, the per-node configured maximum backoff is higher than the current initial value, but within validation limits as it is